Gautam9981/CAD/README.md

 Day 5 (6/13/25)

-Upon a few days break, I have realized that if I continued to go with C, I think it would become too complicated to maintain the current state of functionality and simplicity in the code, so I have converted all of the C code into Java code
+Upon a few days break, I have realized that if I continued to go with C, I think it would become too complicated to maintain the current state of functionality and simplicity in the code, so I have converted all of the C files into Java

 Day 6 (6/14/25)